 The third biggest country on earth, the USA packs spectacular biodiversity within its borders.
 Between the Atlantic and Pacific Oceans, you’ll encounter hot desert playas and plateaus, skyscraping mountain ranges topped by glaciers, rolling grasslands where millions of bison once roamed, tropical rain forests, active volcanic zones and polar tundra.

 The USA lives up to its promise of purple mountain majesties and beautiful, spacious skies, most of all in its prized national parks.
-Many of the country’s most magnificent natural wonders are protected today by the National Park Service (NPS), which will celebrate its centennial in 2016.
+Many of the country’s most magnificent natural wonders are protected today by the National Park Service (NPS).

 These specially protected places also provide safe haven for an astonishing array of wildlife, ranging from tiny eyeless fish living in the dark haunts of Mammoth Cave to the giant grizzly bears of wild Denali National Park.
 If you want to have your mind blown, visit these top 10 natural wonders, scattered from coast to coast and beyond.